Inflation 2021: Is It Something To Worry About

 Now, look at the M3 Money supply chart

 The actual definition of inflation is an increase in the money supply.
-Still, today the term has been bastardised, so everyone associates it with an increase in prices.
-An increase in the price of goods is the symptom of the disease and does not cover the actual illness itself.
+Still, today, the term has been bastardised, so everyone associates it with increased prices.
+An increase in the cost of goods is the symptom of the disease and does not cover the illness itself.
 So, we will focus on the bastardised term, as the masses have embraced that definition.
 The real meaning is almost worthless for all intents and purposes.

-Hint; in part, the markets have been discounting the power of technology decades in advance.
-Now they are discounting the gut-wrenching deflationary forces AI will unleash upon this world.
+Hint: in part, the markets have been discounting the power of technology decades in advance.
+Now, they are overlooking the gut-wrenching deflationary forces AI will unleash upon this world.

 25-year chart of CPI